David Van Bik: Early life and education

 David Van Bik was born on 28 July 1926 in Tlangpi village, in the Chin Hills (now Chin State, Myanmar).
 David was the eldest son among five children born to Pi Renh Ṭial and Saya Chawn Tur.
 His father Chawn Tur was an evangelist and a Christian preacher, working under the leadership of Rev Van Lo, who was the only ordained minister in the earlier era of the Christian Chins.

 Before his father died on 3 May 1936, David attended Year 2 at Tlangpi Primary School in his birthplace.
 He studied Year 1-Year 4 in Tlangpi Village.
 After his father died, David attended Middle School in Falam of the Chin Hills and completed Year 6 in Falam.

 In 1939, when David was 13 years old, World War II began.
 As a result, all of the schools in the Chin Hills and Burma were closed by 1942, when Bik was 16 years old.
 In 1943–1945, he worked as a clerk for the Allied Civil Supplies under the British Government at the warehouse in Bungkhua and Thangzang villages of the Chin Hills.
 During the war years, David Van Bik also spent times in the Lushai Hills (now Mizoram, India) where he learned the Lushai language which became 'very useful' for his later Bible translation work.

 In 1945, at the Chin Baptist Association's meeting in Tlangpi village, David Van Bik was chosen to attend a Theological College in India.
 In 1946, he began studying a Diploma in Theology at the Cherrapunjee Theological College, Assam State (now Meghalaya State) of India and completed this course in 1948.
 In 1949, he passed the Matric Examination at Serampore College, India.
 In 1951, he began studying Bachelor of Theology at the Burma Baptist Divinity School (now Myanmar Institute of Theology) in Insein, Rangoon.
-The Burma Baptist Divinity School was affiliated to the Central Baptist Theological Seminary, Kansas, US which conferred the B.Th degree upon him in 1955.
+The Burma Baptist Divinity School was affiliated to the Central Baptist Theological Seminary, which had conferred the B.Th degree upon him in 1955.
 David Van Bik was the first graduate in Bachelor of Theology among the Chins in Myanmar.

-In 1957, he began studying the Master of Arts at Berkeley School of Theology, California, USA which granted him a two-year scholarship.
+In 1957, he began studying the Master of Arts at Berkeley School of Theology, which granted him a two-year scholarship.
 David took this M.A course in preparation for becoming the Principal of Zomi Theological School (now Chin Christian Institute of Theology) in Falam, Myanmar.
 In 1959, he achieved the Master's degree and returned to the Chin Hills in Myanmar.

 In 1983, Van Bik studied a six-month media course at Oxford Polytechnic in England, in the purpose of advancing his publishing work in the Hakha Chin Literature.
 This Oxford Polytechnic was renamed as 'Oxford Brookes University' in 1992.
 The World Association of Christian Communication granted him a scholarship for this Print Media course.